1 Case Of COVID-19 In Managed Isolation

 |Managed isolation/quarantine location

-One previously reported case has been reclassified as under investigation.
-That means the total number of active cases in New Zealand remains at 51.
-Our total number of confirmed cases remains at 1,994.
+Two previously reported cases have now recovered.
+The total number of active cases in New Zealand is 66.
+Our total number of confirmed cases is 2,016.

 Historical cases